4.2. How the Postgres_fdw Extension Performs

 -

-After receiving the rows, the executor sorts both received rows of ’tbl_a’ and ’tbl_b’, and then executes a merge join operation with the sorted rows.
+After the rows are received, the executor sorts the data from both tbl_a and tbl_b and then completes the merge join operation using the sorted results.

 4.2.1.2.
 Versions 9.6 or later

-If the use_remote_estimate option is ‘on’ (the default is ‘off’), postgres_fdw sends several EXPLAIN commands to obtain the costs of all plans related to the foreign tables.
+If the use_remote_estimate option is set to ‘on’ (the default is ‘off’), postgres_fdw sends multiple EXPLAIN commands to obtain cost estimates for all plan paths related to the foreign tables.

 (1) EXPLAIN SELECT id, data FROM public.tbl_a WHERE ((id < 200))